knative/func/docs/guides/func_yaml.md

   - `min`: Minimum number of replicas.
 Must me non-negative integer, default is 0.
 See related [Knative docs](https://knative.dev/docs/serving/autoscaling/scale-bounds/#lower-bound).
   - `max`: Maximum number of replicas.
 Must me non-negative integer, default is 0 - meaning no limit.
 See related [Knative docs](https://knative.dev/docs/serving/autoscaling/scale-bounds/#upper-bound).
   - `metric`: Defines which metric type is watched by the Autoscaler.
 Could be `concurrency` (default) or `rps`.
 See related [Knative docs](https://knative.dev/docs/serving/autoscaling/autoscaling-metrics/).
   - `target`: Recommendation for when to scale up based on the concurrent number of incoming request.
+Defaults to `options.resources.limits.concurrency` when given.
 Can be float value greater than 0.01, default is 100.
 See related [Knative docs](https://knative.dev/docs/serving/autoscaling/concurrency/#soft-limit).
   - `utilization`: Percentage of concurrent requests utilization before scaling up.
 Can be float value between 1 and 100, default is 70.
 See related [Knative docs](https://knative.dev/docs/serving/autoscaling/concurrency/#target-utilization).
+- `resources`
+  - `requests`
+    - `cpu`: A CPU resource request for the container with deployed function.
+See related [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits).
+    - `memory`: A memory resource request for the container with deployed function.
+See related [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits).
+  - `limits`
+    - `cpu`: A CPU resource limit for the container with deployed function.
+See related [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits).
+    - `memory`: A memory resource limit for the container with deployed function.
+See related [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits).
+    - `concurrency`: Hard Limit of concurrent requests to be processed by a single replica.
+Can be integer value greater than or equal to 0, default is 0 - meaning no limit.
+See related [Knative docs](https://knative.dev/docs/serving/autoscaling/concurrency/#hard-limit).

 ```yaml
 options: